Using Lightroom’s Geotagging Feature Without GPS

 - Start with known points, the ones you’re 100% sure of, and then interpolate the location of other photos from there.
 Use the time stamps on the photos to determine probable locations based on your hiking speed.
 Photos taken within thirty minutes of a known point probably aren’t any further than 1.5 miles from that point, based on a 3mph speed.

 - Reference the photos taken before and after the ones you’re trying to figure out.
 Any clues?
 Did you take a photo of a stream crossing ten minutes later?
 Find that stream on the map then go back no more than half a mile.

-- What prominent terrain features do you see in the photo?
+- Which prominent terrain features do you see in the photo?
 Find mountain peaks in the Terrain view; for meadows go to the Satellite view and find that meadow.
-Cross reference terrain features to make sure you’re at the right place.
 Is there a lone tree in the meadow you took a picture of?
 That will most likely show up in the satellite imagery.

 You should be able to figure out where your photos were taken almost 100% of the time if you follow this flow.
 Right-Click on that map location and select “Add GPS Coordinates to Selected Photos”.

 - Be patient.
 Get it right the first time.
 Doing this in post-processing for the 210-mile John Muir Trail took me a couple of weeks, but I did it right.

 - Don’t be fooled by the field-of-view provided by Google Earth.
 It won’t match up with the focal length of your camera lens, especially if you were shooting wide-angle or telephoto.
 You’ll appear further away (wide angle) or closer (telephoto) than the Google Earth point.
 Look at all the surrounding features and other photos taken in the same proximity to extract your location.